Uric Acid: Immune Signal or Gout Trigger?

 1. Diet: What to Eat & Avoid

-Reduce: Foods high in purines, like red meat, organ meats, shellfish, and alcohol (especially beer).
+Reduce: Limit purine-rich foods like red meat, organ meats, shellfish, and alcohol (especially beer).

 Leafy greens, nuts, and seeds for alkalizing effects.

-Hydration is Key: Drink plenty of water to support kidney function and flush excess uric acid.
+Hydration is Key: Drinking plenty of water supports kidney function and helps flush excess uric acid.

 2. Lifestyle Adjustments

-Move More: Regular exercise reduces inflammation and promotes metabolic balance.
+Move More: Regular exercise lowers inflammation and promotes metabolic balance.

-Sleep Well: Poor sleep is linked to higher inflammation and stress levels, which can exacerbate uric acid imbalances.
+Sleep Well: Poor sleep raises stress hormones and inflammation, which can worsen uric acid imbalances.

-Run a GI-MAP Test: Chronic infections, especially in the gut, can trigger immune responses that elevate uric acid production.
-Identifying and addressing bacterial, viral, or parasitic infections helps reduce the need for the body to produce excess uric acid as an antimicrobial defence.
+Run a GI-MAP Test: Chronic gut infections can trigger immune responses that elevate uric acid.
+Addressing bacterial, viral, or parasitic infections lowers the body’s need to overproduce uric acid as an antimicrobial defense.

-Eliminate the Root Cause: By clearing underlying infections, the body can downregulate uric acid production and reduce systemic inflammation.
+Eliminate the Root Cause: By treating underlying infections and imbalances, the body naturally downregulates uric acid production and reduces systemic inflammation.

 4. Supplement Support

-As we enter the holiday season, it’s important to remember that balance is the key to wellness.
+It’s important to remember that balance is the key to wellness.
 Uric acid, like many molecules in the body, serves both beneficial and harmful roles depending on its context.
-By adopting simple lifestyle and dietary changes—and investigating hidden infections with tools like the GI-MAP—you can keep inflammation in check, support your immune system, and minimize pain.
+By adopting simple lifestyle and dietary change, and investigating hidden infections with tools like the GI-MAP—you can keep inflammation in check, support your immune system, and minimize pain.